lokanta/lokanta.github.io/_posts/2025-01-12-mein-kampf.md

 - While writing, multiple suburbs of LA were burning due to climate change.

 I’ve never read *Mein Kampf*.
 My history teacher, Br.
-Keven Paull, did though.
+Kevin Paull, did though.
 He said it was the worst book he’d ever read.
 And he read a lot of books.

 Reading *Mein Kampf* from a critical history point of view is important, even essential.
 As the evils of Nazism drift into sentimental soft-focus, their ills re-emerge from the swamp.
 Like a Hydra.
 We are forgetting, not because of the fog of memory, but because of the fog of lies.